Zuni Jewelry

 Zuni Natural Turquoise Pin

-ZUNI JEWELRY-MAKING DATES BACK TO ANCESTRAL PUEBLO PREHISTORY.
-EARLY ZUNI LAPIDARIES USED STONE AND ANTLER TOOLS, WOODEN DRILLS WITH FLAKE STONE, OR CACTUS SPINE DRILLBITS, AS WELL AS ABRADING TOOLS MADE OF WOOD AND STONE, SAND FOR SMOOTHING, AND FIBER CORDS FOR STRINGING.
+FIRST OF ALL, ZUNI JEWELRY-MAKING DATES BACK TO ANCESTRAL PUEBLO PREHISTORY.
+CONSEQUENTLY, EARLY ZUNI LAPIDARIES USE STONE AND ANTLER TOOLS.
+THEY ALSO USE WOODEN DRILLS WITH FLAKE STONE, OR CACTUS SPINE DRILLBITS, AS WELL AS WOOD ABRADING TOOLS AND STONE, SAND FOR SMOOTHING, AND FIBER CORDS FOR STRINGING.

-With the exception of silver jewelry, which was introduced to Zuni Pueblo in the 19th century, most of the materials commonly worked by Zuni jewelry makers in the 20th century have always been in use in the Zuni region.
+With the exception of silver jewelry, Most of the materials are always in use in the Zuni region.
 These include turquoise, jet, argillite, steatite, red shale, freshwater clam shell, abalone, and spiny oyster.

 Since pre-contact times, Zuni carve stone and shell fetishes, which they trade with other tribes and even non-Natives.
-Fetishes are carved from turquoise, amber, shell, or onyx.
-Today, Zuni bird fetishes are often set with heishe beads in multi-strand necklaces.
+Fetishes are from turquoise, amber, shell, or onyx.
+Today, Zuni bird fetishes have heishe beads in multi-strand necklaces.

-Lanyade became the first Zuni silversmith in 1872 Kineshde, a Zuni smith of the late 1890s, is credited for first combining silver and turquoise in his jewelry.
-Zuni jewelers soon became known for their clusterwork.
+Lanyade is the first Zuni silversmith in 1872 Kineshde, a Zuni smith of the late 1890s, is the first combining silver and turquoise in his jewelry.
+Zuni jewelers soon becomes known for their clusterwork.

-Following the Sitgreaves Expedition in 1854, Captain Lorenzo Sitgreaves illustrated a Zuni forge, which was still in use as late as the early part of the 20th century.
-The forge was made from adobe, with bellows handmade from animal skins.
-Silver was cast in sandstone molds, and finished by tooling – as opposed to engraving.
-Thin sheets of silver were cut with scissors and shears.
+Following the Sitgreaves Expedition in 1854, Captain Lorenzo Sitgreaves illustrates a Zuni forge, which was still in use as late as the early part of the 20th century.
+The forge is adobe, with bellows handmade from animal skins.
+Silver is cast in sandstone molds.
+Thin sheets of silver are cut with scissors and shears.

-Wallace provided large chunks of turquoise to Zuni artists, giving them the opportunity to carve figures in the round.
-Wallace also encouraged the increased production and improvement of small-stone techniques like needlepoint and petit point in the hope that these styles would thwart the production of machine-made jewelry.
-He also urged jewelers to experiment with silver construction to satisfy his customers’ preferences for lightweight jewelry.
+C.G. provides large chunks of turquoise to Zuni artists, giving them the opportunity to carve figures in the round.
+Wallace also encourages the production increase and improvement of small-stone techniques like needlepoint and petit point in the hope that these styles are to thwart the production of machine-made jewelry.
+He also urges jewelers to experiment with silver construction to satisfy his customers’ preferences for lightweight jewelry.

 Tucson Indian Jewelry.com offers a HUGE selection of Zuni Jewelry!